C# Sorted List (How it Works for Developers)

 Frequently Asked Questions

-What is a C# SortedList?
+What is a C# SortedList and how does it work?